Working remotely is set to become the way of the future.

 Stay ahead of the curve and create your own successful home work-place with our guide to home office design below.
 We take you through seven simple steps to help you optimise your work space and will show you seven of the most popular home office styles guaranteed to motivate and inspire!

-1. Clear Away the Clutter!
+1. Clear Away Clutter

 Physical clutter competes for your attention and can result in a decreased level of performance and increases stress.
-However, if you do a have important documents to refer to, they can be kept tidy by introducing some clever office storgage solutions.
+However, if you do a have important documents to refer to, they can be kept tidy by introducing some clever office storage solutions.

-Shop more Office Accessories.
+View Office Accessories.

 Keep your work space dust and dirt free.
 Cleaning up your desk each evening upon finishing work will provide you will a clean canvas for you to get stuck into work first thing the next morning.
 The act of cleaning your desk each evening can also help to subconscioulsy cleanse the mind of any stress that maybe been felt during the day.

-3. Stand Tall and Proud.
+3. Stand Tall and Proud with a Sit Stand Desk

 Work place ergonomics no longer just refer to the correct positioning and height of ones seat, monitor and keyboard.
 Scientific studies continue to suggest that prolonged sitting significantly increases risk for earlier death and the onset of diseases, such as cancer or cardiovascular disease.
 As such, height-adjustable standing desks are set to become the norm.
 Transitioning from seated to standing position is also said to increase productivity.

-4. Create a 'Vision Board'.
+4. Create a 'Vision Board'

 A vision board displays everything that inspires you, it can include goals for yourself and your business.
 Pin up anything that motivates you - quotes, images, or type up your goals, hopes and dreams.
 Display your board somewhere you can see to connect with your images and refer to them everyday.